marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "const keyword", naming}}

 The word `const` stands for _((constant))_.
-It defines a constant binding, which cannot be made to point at a new thing.
-This is useful for bindings that give a name to a value so that you can easily refer to them later, but which are not going to ever change.
+It defines a constant binding, which points at the same value for as long as it lives.
+This is useful for bindings that give a name to a value so that you can easily refer to it later.

 ## Binding names

 {{index "underscore character", "dollar sign", [binding, naming]}}

-Binding names can be any word that isn't reserved for some other purpose (such as `let`).
+Binding names can be any word.
 Digits can be part of binding names—`catch22` is a valid name, for example—but the name must not start with a digit.
 A binding name may include dollar signs (`$`) or underscores (`_`), but no other punctuation or special characters.

 {{index syntax, "implements (reserved word)", "interface (reserved word)", "package (reserved word)", "private (reserved word)", "protected (reserved word)", "public (reserved word)", "static (reserved word)", "void operator", "yield (reserved word)", "enum (reserved word)", "reserved word", [binding, naming]}}

-Words with a special meaning, such as `const`, are _((keyword))s_, and they may not be used as binding names.
+Words with a special meaning, such as `let`, are _((keyword))s_, and they may not be used as binding names.
 There are also a number of words that are "reserved for use" in ((future)) versions of JavaScript, which also can't be used as binding names.
 The full list